 Honestly, there have not been many studies regarding mistletoe extract’s benefits in supporting the respiratory health system in humans.

-But, a couple of studies in animals show its effectiveness in treating respiratory problems like asthma.
+But, a couple of studies show its effectiveness in treating respiratory problems like asthma.

 Health Considerations to Keep in Mind

-There are no severe side effects of Mistletoe extract when used under proper prescription and recommendation.
+Mistletoe extract has no severe side effects when used under proper prescription and recommendation.

 However, it might show some trivial side effects, especially when the dose is higher.